ktorch/ktorch/docs/devices.rst

 .. function:: to(ptr;options) -> (null)
 .. function:: to(ptr;async-flag;options) -> (null)

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a tensor, vector, dictionary or module.
+   :param ptr ptr: a previously allocated :doc:`api-pointer <pointers>` to a tensor, vector, dictionary or module.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
    :return: null return, given pointer now has specified data type, memory, device, etc.